Thrifty traveling tips for 2020

 Here are some travel tips on how to save yourself some big bucks.

 The place that you will be traveling to should be a place of your liking, at the same time a place that you will have to research thoroughly.
-If you have not been into a place without giving a damn about, you might be in for different kinds of trouble.
+If you have not been into a place without giving a damn about it, you might be in for different kinds of trouble.

 Book flights way ahead of time

 If you notice, some flights are cheaper when they are being booked early.
-When you are planning on a trip outside of town or country, the best way after getting a serious master plan is to book the flight as early as possible, say, months or weeks before your desired travel date.
+When you are planning on a trip outside of town or the country, the best way after getting a serious master plan is to book the flight as early as possible, say, months or weeks before your desired travel date.

 Bring only what you need!
 Everyone has been talking about traveling light, yet they always come up with one big heavy baggage.
 If you are a practical traveler, you should be thinking more about your travel rather than what to bring during your travel.